GenomicDataInfrastructure/oneplusmg-framework/pages/governance-elsi.md

 ---
-title: Data governance and ELSI
+title: Governance and ELSI
-description: Introduction to data governance and ELSI
+description: Introduction to governance and ELSI
 ---

 To improve personalised medicine based on genomic information, the 1+MG initiative aims to give cross-border access to genomic data from 1 million+ EU citizens for research analyses and clinical applications.
 This effort must meet ethical-legal standards and be socially responsible.